Note: this topic is very important from a PMP and PMI-RMP exam point of view. You may see several questions from this topic on your PMP exam.

 Simply put, a negative risk could harm your project objective and a positive risk can have some positive impact on your project.

-As a project manager, you have to manage both types of risks.
+As a project manager, you must manage both types of risks.
 Since these risks are different, the strategy to manage them will also be different.

 For positive risks, you will try to increase the likelihood of the risks happening, and for negative risks, you will try to decrease the probability of the risks happening or their impact.